-41 Screening for risk of victimization and abusiveness Auditor Overall Determination: Exceeds Standard Auditor Discussion Evidence Reviewed by Auditor: Policy 202.040; Policy 202.057; Policy 203.010; Policy 500.050; Completed Risk Screening Tools; Completed 30-day Review Examples; COMS Screening Screenshot Examples; Observations During Facility Tour; Information Obtained During Interviews.
+115.41 Screening for risk of victimization and abusiveness

+Evidence Reviewed: Policies 202.040, 202.057, 203.010, 500.050; Completed Risk Screening Examples; Completed 30-day Review Examples; Observations During Facility Tour; Information Obtained During Interviews.

 115.41(a)(b): Policy 202.057 requires for all new commitments, release violator, department transfer, jail delegation, or non-department admission, a qualified staff person completes a PREA Intake Screening Tool in COMS, screens the incarcerated individual's available file information, and interviews the offender to assess their potential vulnerability to sexual abuse and tendencies to engage in sexually aggressive behavior.
 Policy 202.040 requires that a nurse practitioner, registered nurse, licensed practical nurse, or other health screening staff must complete a sexual assault risk assessment screening within 24 hours of the offender's arrival at the facility.
-Health services conduct the initial risk screening on all individuals during intake.
-Based on interviews with the HSA, nursing staff, and security staff who work the unit, these risk screenings generally occur within the first two hours of the individual's arrival but no later than 24 hours.
-These new arrivals are scheduled and do not occur after regular business hours.
-The facility indicates during the prior 12 months, 3044 (100%) of new arrivals received an initial PREA risk screening within 24 hours of arrival.
-The auditor reviewed 34 initial risk screenings for individuals who arrived within the audit period and found all initial screenings were conducted within 24 hours of arrival to MCF-SCL, which exceeds the requirements of provision (b) of this standard.
+Health services staff conduct the initial risk screening on all individuals during intake.
+Based on interviews with the HSA, nursing staff, and security staff who work the unit, these risk screenings generally no later than 24 hours.
+The facility indicates during the prior 12 months, 1953 (100%) of new arrivals received an initial PREA risk screening within 24 hours of arrival.
+The auditor reviewed 20 initial risk screenings for individuals who arrived within the audit period and found all initial screenings were conducted within 24 hours of arrival to MCF-FRB, which exceeds the requirements of provision (b) of this standard.
+The facility also conducts screenings for all individuals annually.
 The annual review is beyond the requirements of this standard.
-There are multiple holding areas to separate individuals should there be a need.
-The holding areas are completely visible in the main area where processing occurs, and no individuals are held in these holding areas for extended periods.
-Medical staff arrived to conduct the risk screening and medical screening of these individuals within one hour of their arrival.
-These screenings were conducted privately behind a closed screen where they could not be seen or heard.
+Based on interviews and observations during the site visit, screenings are conducted in a private office.

 115.41(c)(d)(e): The auditor's review of the PREA Risk Assessment tool found it to be objective and consistent with best practices observed within other correctional systems.
 Each of the first nine considerations delineated in provision (d) is included in the risk screening form.
-MCF-SCL does not detain individuals solely for civil immigration purposes; therefore, the tenth element is not included.
+MCF-FRB does not detain individuals solely for civil immigration purposes; therefore, the tenth element is not included.
 The instrument provides consideration of known prior acts of sexual abuse, known prior convictions for violent offenses, and known history of previous institutional violence or sexual abuse to assess an individual's risk of being sexually abusive.
-Assessments are evaluated through direct conversation with the individual and a review of the must review additional information received.
+Assessments are evaluated through direct conversation with the individual and a review of the individual's prior criminal history and institutional record.

+115.41(f)(g): Policy 202.057 requires that, within 30 days, the individual's caseworker must review additional information received.
 If relevant information is received, the incarcerated individual must be reassessed.
 Policy 203.010 states that within 30 days of admission, the 30-day PREA screening follow-up must be completed, even if additional information has not been received.
-Of the (34) intake screenings reviewed, all contained documentation of the 30-day reassessment being conducted by the caseworker.
-Four of the 34 reassessments were not completed within 30 days.
-It should be noted that the majority of the reassessments were conducted within a reasonable time frame, within the 30-days; however, some of the 30-day assessments were completed on the same day or a few days after the initial review.
-The auditor expressed concerns about conducting the reassessments too early.
-All individuals are screened at intake for risk, and this information is entered into COMS.
+Of the 20 intake screenings reviewed, all contained documentation of the 30-day reassessment being conducted by the caseworker.
 An affirmative answer by the individual to any of the questions on the instrument will trigger a follow-up.
 Case Managers conduct a follow-up within 30 days from the initial and once yearly at the annual review time.
+Of the 20 assessments reviewed, all individuals were rescreened within 30 days and annually if they had been at the facility for more than 12 months.
 Certain answers may trigger additional referrals to OSI, Behavioral Health, or the AWO.
 The auditor's review of initial and yearly screening documents and interviews with Lieutenants, Case Managers, Behavioral Health, and Medical Staff indicates the facility has a well-implemented process for conducting the initial and follow-up screenings.

-115.41(f)(g): Policy 202.057 requires that, within 30 days, the individual's caseworker